-The objective of the Summer School is to introduce students to strategic spatial planning, through the elaboration of a simple spatial plan for a city district in The Netherlands, having climate adaptation, water resiliency and sustainability as main guidelines.
-The aim is to provide students with a summarized experience on spatial plan and strategy, making use of short practical exercises and ample theoretical input to build up a simulated planning and design cycle.
+The objective of the Summer School is to introduce students to concepts of spatial justice via fair strategic spatial planning, through the elaboration of a simple spatial plan for a city district in The Netherlands, having climate justice, water resiliency and sustainability as main guidelines.
+The aim is to provide students with a summarised experience on spatial justice applied to a spatial plan and strategy, making use of short practical exercises and ample theoretical input to build up a simulated planning and design cycle.

 The teaching approach is very much the one used at the Department of Urbanism at TU Delft, where research and design go hand in hand.
 Students are expected to actively participate in practical exercises and to reflect on the theory.
 Research, in this case, is done through a collective effort to understand the context and the theoretical framework, in cooperation with scholars, policy makers, designers, planners and other actors involved.
 We strive to make the exercise relevant by partnering up with real stakeholders, such as the city of the Hague, the Dutch Ministry of Infrastructure and the Environment, the Delta Metropol and other significant institutions and individuals.
 There is a good dose of self-learning involved and we expect students to be active, independent and critical, yet we encourage an attitude of cooperation rather than competition.

 The Summer School focuses on an area of the waterfront in the City of The Hague in order to provide students with a test bed where to apply knowledge and skills acquired during the course.

 Previously to trip + DAYS 1 to 3 of the workshop:

 Students will be invited to develop a comprehensive analysis of area X, taking into account:

 - a holistic understanding of issues of spatial justice, climate justice and social sustainability.

 - its geographical make-up and position in the water system

 - the spatial characteristics of the existing built environment, natural system and